Rhode Island Lighthouse History

 On April 1, 1943, after 27 years of service at Sabin Point, Charlie retired from the Lighthouse Service.
 The Coast Guard took over operation of the light.
 Charlie could have gone into the Coast Guard and stayed at the light, but chose not to.

 On July 3, 1968, East Providence firefighters set fire to Sabin Point Lighthouse.
-It was burned by order of the Rhode Island Division of Harbors and Rivers to widen and deepen the Providence River.
+It was burned by order of the Rhode Island Division of Harbors and Rivers to widen and deepen the shipping channel in the Providence River.